Ajdev11/attraviso/README.md

 - Tailwind CLI in watch mode
 - Express backend on http://localhost:5000
 - React dev server on http://localhost:3000 (proxied to backend via `proxy`)

+### Map & Geolocation tips
+- Geolocation requires HTTPS on real devices (or `localhost`).
+To test on phone:
+  - On Windows PowerShell: `set HTTPS=true; npm start`
+  - Ensure the API is reachable from your phone (same LAN) or deploy both behind one HTTPS domain.
+- Toggle between List/Map in the header.
+Dark mode is supported.

 ### Environment
 - Optional: set `CORS_ORIGINS` env var (comma-separated) to restrict origins for the backend.